-8 Key Moments And Themes From Trump's First State Of The Union Address
+8 Key Moments And Themes From Trump's 1st State Of The Union Address

 The president also brought in some other divisive themes, including leaning into his pro-police message that was wrapped in with the military.
 And he even alluded to the controversy he pushed with the NFL over standing for the national anthem.

 "Together, we are rediscovering the American way," Trump said.
 "In America, we know that faith and family, not government and bureaucracy, are the center of American life.
-The motto is in God we trust.
+The motto is 'In God We Trust.'
 And we celebrate our police, our military and our amazing veterans as heroes who deserve our total and unwavering support."

-Mentioning Preston Sharp, a 12-year-old from California, who planted flags at veterans' graves on Veterans Day, Trump said: "Preston's reverence for those who have served our nation reminds us of why we salute our flag, why we put our hands on our hearts for the Pledge of Allegiance and why we proudly stand for the national anthem."
+Mentioning Preston Sharp, a 12-year-old from California who planted flags at veterans' graves on Veterans Day, Trump said: "Preston's reverence for those who have served our nation reminds us of why we salute our flag, why we put our hands on our hearts for the Pledge of Allegiance and why we proudly stand for the national anthem."

 The military and standing for the anthem poll well, and the White House knows it.